LWVPullman/LeagueWebsite/docs/_posts/2024-12-05-Cookie_Exchange_Student_Absenteeism.md

   - Holiday cookie exchange
 ---

-# Absenteeism in Middle School and High School: New Tools and Research Directions
+# Using WARNS to Start a Conversation about Absenteeism and School Engagement

 # & Holiday Cookie Exchange

 Program Coordinator: Roger Crawford and location hosted by Kat Odell

 The LWV of Pullman invites you to a Holiday Cookie Exchange, featuring the following engaging educational program.
+PLease bring cookies to share and exchange.
 This event is open to the public.

 Thursday December 5, 2024